Icke History, Family Crest & Coats of Arms

 The name Icke is of Anglo-Saxon origin and came from the son of Richard.
 In Old English, patronyms were formed by adding a variety of suffixes to personal names, which changed over time and from place to place.
 For example, after the Norman Conquest, sunu and sune, which meant son, were the most common patronymic suffixes.
 In the 12th and 13th centuries, the most common patronymic names included the word filius, which meant son.
 By the 14th century, the suffix son had replaced these earlier versions.
 Surnames that were formed with filius or son were more common in the north of England and it was here that the number of individuals without surnames was greatest at this time.

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Icke include Hicks, Hickes, Hick, Hix and others.

-Another 123 words (9 lines of text) are included under the topic Early Icke Notables in all our PDF Extended History products and printed products wherever possible.
+Another 39 words (3 lines of text) are included under the topic Early Icke Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Icke family moved to Ireland, but this topic is not covered in this excerpt.